 There are still no government regulations when it comes to sex toy materials.
-They are considered novelties by the FDA and not evaluated at all for safety.
+The vast majority are labeled with a disclaimer “for novelty use only” and are not evaluated at all by the FDA for safety.

 That means it is up to you to know what materials are dangerous and what to avoid.
 This usually means choosing a responsible retailer that only sells body-safe toys and isn't out there to make as much money as possible.

 Here are some of the consequences of using a toy with toxic chemicals:

 Sex toy blogger Epiphoria has collected some horrifying anecdotes about dangerous sex toys across the web: